Mazedaa/Coffee-Shop-Sales-Project/README.md

 # Coffee Shop Sales Report

 ## Project Background
-As a Data Analyst exploring sales trends in the retail coffee industry, I analysed transaction data from three fictitious NYC coffee shop locations: Astrovia, Hell's Kitchen, and Lower Manhattan.
+As a Data Analyst exploring sales trends in the coffee industry, I analysed transaction data from three NYC coffee shop locations: Astrovia, Hell's Kitchen, and Lower Manhattan.
 The dataset includes transaction details such as sales dates, times, quantities, store information, product categories, and revenue.
 The objective of this analysis was to uncover actionable insights into customer purchasing behaviour, product performance, and store-specific trends to optimise inventory, refine marketing strategies, and boost overall revenue generation.

 ## Executive Summary
 This analysis provides insights into sales trends, customer preferences, and product performance across three NYC coffee shops.
 Key findings include: